yamunabm/pizza-shop/README.md

 Note: Since no customer and payment services are present, all the information related to customer and payment are stored in order-service temporarily.
-      But in the real case customer, payment services will be seperated.
+      But in the real case customer, payment services will be seperated.<br />

+      **No validations are taken care, like checking if order id or address id or payment id or customer id is present or not.
+Because assuming that when user has selected any address, or user has logged in then by default user will have customer id and other neccessary information.**